hasan-ozdemir/ap-dev-book/docs/00-foundations/environment/cli-toolchain.md

 choco install maui-check --pre
 ```

-Azure CLI and azd packages are published by Microsoft on Winget, so run `winget upgrade --all` monthly to stay current.?cite?turn13search4?turn13search1?
+Azure CLI and azd packages are published on winget; run `winget upgrade --all` each sprint to stay within the supported release bands.citeturn1search3turn2search3

 ### macOS (zsh)